Guru-25/SkillRack-Points-Tracker/CONTRIBUTING.md

 # Contributing to SkillRack Points Tracker

 Thank you for considering contributing to SkillRack Points Tracker!
 We welcome contributions from everyone.
-By participating in this project, you agree to abide by our code of conduct.

 ## How to Contribute